-SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Short term Medium term Long term (1 - 5 (6 - 10 years) (11 years +) Summary Explanation Enhancement and mitigation opportunities To maintain and enhance nature conservation (biodiversity, flora and fauna) years) + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
+SEA Objective effects, signifing magnitude of time periods Short term (1 - 5 rt term Medium term Long term (11 years +) Summary Explanation Enhancement and mitigation opportunities To maintain and enhance nature conservation (biodiversity, flora and fauna) years) + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
 N/A To maintain and enhance the quality of landscapes and townscapes + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
 N/A To improve quality of surroundings + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
 N/A

 To conserve and where appropriate enhance the historic environment and cultural heritage ++ ++ ++ This Policy is not over and above the Core Strategy in terms of SEA objectives.
-N/A To improve air quality X X X No relationship N/A To reduce the effect of traffic on the environment X X X No relationship N/A To reduce contributions to climate change X X X No relationship N/A To reduce vulnerability to climate change X X X No relationship N/A To improve water quality X X X No relationship N/A To provide for sustainable sources of water supply X X X No relationship N/A To avoid, reduce and manage flood risk x X X No relationship N/A To conserve soil resources and quality + + + This Policy is not over and above the Core Strategy in terms of SEA N/A objectives.
+N/A To improve air quality X X X No relationship N/A To reduce the effect of traffic on the environment X X X No relationship N/A To reduce contributions to climate change X X X No relationship N/A To reduce vulnerability to climate change X X X No relationship N/A To improve water quality X X X No relationship N/A To provide for sustainable sources of water supply X X X No relationship N/A To avoid, reduce and manage flood risk X X X No relationship N/A To conserve soil resources and quality + + + This Policy is not over and above the Core Strategy in terms of SEA N/A objectives.
 To minimise the production of waste 0 + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
 N/A To improve health of the population X X X No relationship N/A To reduce crime and nuisance X X X No relationship N/A To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
 N/A Overall commentary and any cumulative effects Overall this SEA objectiv • owards the SEA o bjectives and is not over and above the Core Strategy in terms of